andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_07_2ndLevelAnalysis.rst

 As with the 1st-level analysis, we will ignore the ``Post-stats`` tab for now, since we are not performing a population inference.

+Now click the ``Go`` button at the bottom of the GUI, and wait a few minutes for the analysis to run.
+When it finishes, click the ``Next`` button to move on to third-level analysis.

 ---------

 Video